RobinKohrs/gammaGlacierOffset/helper_files/offset_knowledge.md

 - WIth very small patches this programm searches for the maximum in Image Coherence
 - There need to be sufficient areas with at least some level of coherence

+### Determine bilinear polynomial `offset_fit`

+# Precise estimation of the offsets `offset_SLC_tracking`

+- search window sizes must be powers of 2 (8, 16, 32 are recommended)
+- Some oversampling rates (1,2,4,8.. are recommended).
+Lower overesampling means less computation means less accuracy
+- The search-chip interferogram for non-oversampled pixels is deaulted to 16
+- Set low threshold for tracking glaciers